DeltaChain (DELTA) Reaches Market Cap of $272,093.75

-DeltaChain (CURRENCY:DELTA) traded flat against the US dollar during the 24-hour period ending at 21:00 PM E.T. on February 2nd.
-One DeltaChain coin can now be bought for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
-DeltaChain has a total market cap of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.
-In the last seven days, DeltaChain has traded flat against the US dollar.
+DeltaChain (CURRENCY:DELTA) traded flat against the dollar during the 24-hour period ending at 14:00 PM Eastern on February 6th.
+One DeltaChain coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+During the last seven days, DeltaChain has traded flat against the dollar.
+DeltaChain has a market cap of $272,093.75 and approximately $1,704.00 worth of DeltaChain was traded on exchanges in the last 24 hours.

 - Qubitica (QBIT) traded flat against the dollar and now trades at $11.94 or 0.00025016 BTC.